ngiger/oddb2xml/README.md

 ## Supported ruby version

-We run tests on travis-ci.org for the Ruby versions mentioned in the .travis.yml file.
-You will need ruby > 2.5 to work correctly.
+We run tests on github for the Ruby versions mentioned in the .github/workflows/ruby.ymlfile.
+You will need ruby >= 3.1.0 to work correctly.
 Look at the github actions to see the spec test results.
 We ignore errors against ruby head, as it is sometimes unstable.